An invariance principle for stochastic heat equations with periodic coefficients

 Before discussing the generator of \eqref{spde}, we first realize a reduction of $E$.
 Consider an equivalence relation in $E$ such that $v_1 \sim v_2$ if and only if $v_1-v_2$ equals to some integer-valued constant function.
 Define $\dot v$ to be the equivalence class of $v$, and $\dot{E}$ to be the quotient space $E/\sim$.
 From now on we identify $\dot v$ with its representative $v$ such that $v(0) \in [0, 1)$.
 A function $f$ on $E$ which satisfies that $f(v + \mathbf{1}) = f(v)$ can be automatically regarded as a function on $\dot{E}$, and vice versa.
-Furthermore, given a function $f$ on $\dot E$ which can be continuously extended to a differentiable function $\bar{f}$ on $H$ with Fr\'echet derivative $D\bar{f}$, we simply write $Df$ for $D\bar{f}|_{\dot E}$.
+Furthermore, given a function $f$ on $\dot E$ which can be continuously extended to a Fr\'echet differentiable function $\bar{f}$ on $H$ with derivative $D\bar{f}$, we simply write $Df$ in short of $D\bar{f}|_{\dot E}$, and call it the derivative of $f$ on $E$.

 We explain the benefits of adopting such a reduction.
 To specify the initial condition in \eqref{spde}, we sometimes write $u^v(t)$ instead of $u(t)$.
 Recalling that $V_x$ is periodic with period 1, the uniqueness of the mild solution shows that $u^{v+\mathbf{1}}(t) = u^v(t) + \mathbf{1}$ almost surely.
-This makes it well-defined of the reduced process
+This makes the following ``reduced process" be well-defined:

 where the right-hand side means the equivalence class of $u(t)$ for each $\omega \in \Omega$.
-This reduction then defines an $\dot E$-valued Markov process and allows us to convert the infinite measure defined in \eqref{reversible measure} into a finite one.
-Precisely, suppose $\{w'_x\}_{x \in [0, 1]}$ to be a 1-dimensional Brownian motion whose initial distribution is the Lebesgue measure on $[0, 1)$, then
+This reduction then defines an $\dot E$-valued Markov process and allows us to convert the infinite measure $\mu$ defined in \eqref{reversible measure} into a finite one.
+Precisely, suppose $\{w'_x\}_{x \in [0, 1]}$ to be a one-dimensional Brownian motion whose initial distribution is the Lebesgue measure on $[0, 1)$, then